Mini Percutaneous Nephrolithotomy (mini PCNL)

 CONDITIONS

-Less trauma to the kidney
+- Less trauma and damage to the kidney

-So, instead of dreading days in hospital, many of our patients are now home within 24–48 hours—and some even the same day.
+So, instead of dreading days in hospital, many of our patients are now home within 24–48 hours — and some even the same day.

 Suction Sheaths: A Built-In Vacuum Cleaner